ministryofjustice/prisoner-content-hub/README.md

 ## Docker images

-Custom Docker images are hosted in the [MoJ Docker Hub organisation](https://hub.docker.com/u/mojdigitalstudio/).
+Custom Docker images are hosted in the [HMPPS Quay.io organisation](https://quay.io/organization/hmpps).

 # Contributing to the project